deecewan/boilerpl8/README.md

 # boilerpl8

+> A somewhat opinionated, hot-reloading boilerplate for React + Redux, Express, and SQL.

 ```
  __        __   _                            _
  \ \      / /__| | ___ ___  _ __ ___   ___  | |_ ___